Azure/azure-notificationhubs-android/README.md

 ## Repository Contents

 ### [`com.microsoft.windowsazure.messaging.notificationhubs`](./notification-hubs-sdk/src/main/java/com/microsoft/windowsazure/messaging/notificationhubs)
-The code found in this namespace uses Azure Notification Hub's [Installation flow](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-push-notification-registration-management#installations).
+The code found in this namespace uses ANH's [Installation flow](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-push-notification-registration-management#installations).
 It is heavily influenced by App Center Push's SDK.
 It was designed to do more than just act as a REST client, instead abstracting away your interactions with ANH.
-New projects that are looking to use Azure Notification Hub should use the constructs found in this namespace.
+New projects that are looking to use ANH should use the constructs found in this namespace.

 Some highlights of the functionality provided in this namespace:
 - With one line of initialization code, this library will automatically and asynchronously call the Notification Hub backend anytime device details change.